 A pipeline release site in Central Alberta faced residual petroleum hydrocarbon contamination (BTEX, F1, F2) that could not be fully treated with a multi-phase extraction system.
-Due to site lithology, a risk-based in-situ chemical oxidation (ISCO) approach was implemented with a 1.5 to 2.5 meter injection radius, installing 12 injection wells and injecting 6,500 liters of 12% EHP (enhanced hydrogen peroxide) followed by 3,700 liters of 15% sodium persulfate using TRIUM’s ChemOx® process.
+Due to site lithology, a risk-based in-situ chemical oxidation (ISCO) approach was implemented with a 1.5 to 2.5 meter injection radius, installing 12 injection wells and injecting 6,500 litres of 12% EHP (enhanced hydrogen peroxide) followed by 3,700 litres of 15% sodium persulfate using TRIUM’s ChemOx® process.
 The treatment successfully removed all residual NAPL, fully remediated the plume area, and exceeded performance expectations within a short timeframe.

 Pipeline release was being treated using a multi-phase extraction system for non-aqueous phase liquids (NAPL).
 Residual contamination was unable to be treated using the current system.
 Lithology at the site comprised of clay with sand lenses as preferential pathways.
 Petroleum hydrocarbon impacts from 4 to 6 meters below ground surface.